 She ensures that proceedings end on time each day and allows jurors to keep their cellphones, as long as they aren’t used in the courtroom or to look up information related to the case.
 Brown also occasionally treats them to home-baked goods.

 “Jurors need to feel comfortable to do their jobs well,” she said.
-“Each of us have responsibilities to ourselves and others and they don’t suddenly come to a halt when you’re called in for service.
+“Each of us have responsibilities to ourselves and others and they don’t suddenly come to a halt when you’re call or texted in for service.
 Jurors need to know you care about them.”